dadahcr2/reference/_pages/English.md

 - “step on two pedals” → “step on both pedals” - “two” is ok but might imply that there are more than two in total.

 The Canyon Job
-- fly forward "on a given trajectory" -> "along the given trajectory" or  "in the showm direction"
+- fly forward "on a given trajectory" -> "along the given trajectory" or  "in the shown direction"
 - "the most important first jump" -> "the first jump is the most important"
 - "improve your jump shocks" - this is ok but "upgrade your jump shocks" would be even better
 - "point of landing" -> "landing point" sounds better
-- "memorize the relief of the track" - "relief" is not a commonly used.
+- "memorize the relief of the track" - "relief" is not commonly used.
 Maybe "surface shape"?
 - "the essense of the route -> "in essence" is suffient
 - "land on the descent of the slide" -> "land on the downslope"
 - similarly "downhill side of the slide" -> "downslope"